atomone-hub/genesis/README.md

 If victims are to be made whole with slashed $ATONEs, this may require the selling of $ATONEs into the market, or result in it, therefore the price of
-$ATONEs will be pushed lower, and the composition of the $ATOM1 holders mutated according to market conditions.
+$ATONEs will be pushed lower, and the composition of the $ATONE holders mutated according to market conditions.

-### $phATONE the More Deflationary Version of $ATOM1
+### $phATONE the More Deflationary Version of $ATONE

 XXX can this be made fully deflationary?